Task Force 1-41 Infantry: Combat

 A two and one half hour 90,000 round artillery preparation fire, on Iraqi defensive positions, preceded the major ground assault.

 On 24 February 1991 the Task Force was engaged by Iraqi infantry units armed with RPGs.
 The Iraqi soldiers were either killed or captured.
 Later that same day 4-3 FA conducted artillery strikes to the north of its position against Iraqi targets.
 The Iraqis would engage Task Force 1–41 with artillery and mortar fire with little success.
 That same day the Task Force, along with other American units, continued clearing Phase Line New Jersey.
 Later on 24 February 1991 Task Force 1-41 would have a hand in the destruction of the Iraqi 110th and 434th Infantry Brigades of the Iraqi 26th Infantry Division.

 On 25 February 1991 the Task Force would engage and destroy the Iraqi Jihad Corps, which consisted of the 10th and 12th Armored Divisions, in direct combat.
 The Iraqi 10th Armored Division was considered the best regular division in the Iraqi Army.
 It had more modern equipment than the other regular Iraqi units.
 It was equipped with T-72 and T-62 tanks.
 The T-62 tank being its primary system.
+It also engaged a formation of the Iraqi 110th Infantry Brigade along with the 1st Infantry Division.

 On 26 February 1991 the Task Force, led by 3-66 Armor Battalion, would engage and destroy an Iraqi T-55 tank battalion.

 On the eve of 26–27 February 1991 the Task Force destroyed elements of the Iraqi 12th Armored Division.
 This was a slow moving division that lacked the capability for modern day armored warfare.
 Some 40 Iraqi tanks were destroyed and a similar number of other combat vehicles.